-We recommend one’s personal computer utilize a recent version of Microsoft Windows (at this time, preferably Windows 10).
+We recommend one’s personal computer utilize a recent version of Microsoft Windows (at this time, Windows 10 or 11).
 Students should also obtain Microsoft Office, specifically Word, Excel, and PowerPoint; FAMU and FSU students can get this software for free once enrolled.
 (There are also free alternative products available.)
 Computers should have AntiVirus software installed and routinely updated; Windows Defender is available free for personal use, as are a number of other AntiVirus tools.

 What About Using a Mac (Apple Macintosh)?
 Apple computers are fine systems, generally durable and easy-to-use, although often more expensive than similarly-equipped Windows-based systems.
 It is possible for an Engineering student to use a Mac successfully.
 However, it is our experience that there will be software available that does not run natively on MacOS, meaning that the student will either not be able to use their Mac with that software OR will need to install Microsoft Windows on the Mac as a guest operating system.
 Thus, we do not recommend that Engineering students purchase a Mac as their computer unless they are already very familiar and experienced with MacOS.